firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-external-table.md

 In some applications, such as Hive partitioning, table partitions are stored in S3 folders and files using a folder naming convention that identifies the partition.
 The `PARTITION` keyword allows you to specify a regular expression, `<regex>`, to extract a portion of the file path and store it in the specified column when Firebolt uses the external table to ingest partitioned data.

 Using `PARTITION` in this way is one method of extracting partition data from file paths.
-Another method is to use the table metadata column, `source_file_name`, during the `INSERT INTO` operation.
-For more information, see [Example&ndash;extracting partition values using INSERT INTO](insert-into.md#extracting-partition-values-using-insert-into).
+Another method is to use the table metadata column, `source_file_name`, during the `INSERT` operation.
+For more information, see [Example&ndash;extracting partition values using INSERT](../data-management/insert.md#extracting-partition-values-using-insert-into).

 #### Guidelines for creating the regex
 {: .no_toc}